CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/assignment01.md

   - citations for all data sources
   - projection used
   - your name
+-
 ### Submission

 - Upload your map:
-  - as a pdf to Canvas
+  - as a PDF document to Canvas (the PDF should include your 2 sentence summary on a second page)
-  - add it to the pin-up Google Slides presentation for 9/24 in the course Google Drive folder
+  - add it to the pin-up section for 9/24 in the course Miro board (with your gallery text as an annotation below your map)

 ### Starting points/guidance